Facilitating international impact and collaboration

 - We increase the visibility of our members through social media tools such as Facebook, Twitter, LinkedIn and Google +, and through press outreach by disseminating our members’ press releases to more than 600 media contacts worldwide.

 If your organisation wishes to become a member of IDPC, please see our membership criteria and contact the IDPC Secretariat.
 The IDPC Secretariat will request information about the goals and objectives of your organisation, your geographical focus, your advocacy interventions, etc. Once received, the information will then be sent to IDPC Partner Members who will give final approval to your membership request.
-In case of disagreement, the IDPC Strategy Sub-Committee will take the final decision about the membership application.
+In case of disagreement, the IDPC Members’ Advisory Council will take the final decision about the application.